gmc-code/PC-microbit-micropython/docs/lessons/While_loops.rst

 .. admonition:: Tasks

     #.
-Write a while loop that displays a happy face while the A button is pressed, and when it is not, Image.ALL_CLOCKS is used to display a rotating clock hand.
+Write a while-loop that displays a happy face while the A-button is pressed, and when it is not, Image.ALL_CLOCKS is used to display a rotating clock hand.
     #.
-Write a while loop that displays a sad face while the B button is pressed, and when it is not, Image.ALL_CLOCKS is used to display a rotating clock hand.
+Write a while-loop that displays a sad face while the B-button is pressed, and when it is not, Image.ALL_CLOCKS is used to display a rotating clock hand.

     .. dropdown::
         :icon: codescan